Tyrrrz/CliFx/Readme.md

 test
 ```

-Environment variables can be configured for options of non-scalar types as well.
+Environment variables can be configured for options of non-scalar types (arrays, lists, etc.) as well.
 In such case, the values of the environment variable will be split by `Path.PathSeparator` (`;` on Windows, `:` on Linux).

 ## Etymology